 OSNAS has been offering their Driver Education program for over two decades.
 Our reputation is one of customer service and willingness to meet our customer’s needs.
 Past experience has shown that many families send multiple generations of students to our program.

 MAKE A PAYMENT

-Click button below to pay Driver Education Fee, $603.00, by credit card.
-(When you pay by credit card, you are not entitled to the $18.00 cash discount).
+Click button below to pay Driver Education Fee online.
+Payment online through PayPal will be $437 (There is a $12 discount if you pay by bringing in cash, money order, or a check to the front office).
 All payments made through this link will be done through a secure PayPal connection.
 For your protection, no credit card information will be saved on our servers.

 At the successful completion of a Driver Education course (that is, when all driving time, lecture time, written assignments, and the textbook are completed and turned in), students will be able to receive their senior drivers’ license at the age of 17 (without Driver Education a senior license will not be issued until 18 years old).
 A student will also receive a 10% discount on insurance (usually until the time the student is 21 years old).
 Students will receive a MV-285 completion certificate providing proof to the DMV and your insurance company that you have completed a NYS approved Driver Education Course.
 The MV-285 will be handed out the last day of class.
 NYS prohibits us from mailing these certificates.
 If any certificates are lost call 631-588-2757.
 A fee will be charged for duplicate certificates.
 Please allow 1-6 weeks to receive your duplicate certificate.

-A junior license is issued to any student who has passed their road test and is either under age 17 and took a Driver Education Course, or under age 18 and has not taken a Driver Education Course.
-A junior license allows you to drive directly to and from work (with a letter from the employer stating the student’s name and work hours), to Driver Education classes and to college (NOT to high school).
+A junior license is issued to any student who has passed their road test and is either under age 17 and took a Driver Education Course or is 18 and has not taken a Driver Education Course.
+A junior license allows a student to drive directly to and from work (with a letter from the employer stating the student’s name and work hours), to Driver Education classes and to college (NOT to high school).